 Sensor: 1/2.3-inch, 16MP | Lens: 25-100mm | Waterproof: 15m | Freezeproof: -10° | Shockproof: 2.1m | Monitor: 3-inch, 460K dots | Movies: 1080p | User level: Beginner

 Few rugged cameras can match the TG-4's exceptional build quality and confidence-inspiring rugged feel.
-Certainly from our time using it, the TG-4 is built to survive pretty much anything you could throw at it, literally.
+Certainly, from our time using it, the TG-4 is built to survive pretty much anything you could throw at it, literally.
 A chunky, ergonomic design and well-designed controls make the TG-4 a pleasure to use in any weather.
-It's also packed with useful features for when you're off the beaten track, such as an easy to use GPS system, electronic compass, depth and pressure gauges.
+It's also packed with useful features for when you're off the beaten track, such as an easy to use GPS system, electronic compass, and depth and pressure gauges.
 Our pick of the bunch.

 Despite its age, the FT5 is still one of the best rugged compacts around